 The Ageas Finance N.V.
-Financial Statements, including the 2011 and 2010 comparative figures, are prepared in accordance with IFRS - including International Accounting Standards ('IAS') and Interpretations - at 31 December 2012 and as adopted by the European Union.
+Financial Statements, including the 2012 and 2011 comparative figures, are prepared in accordance with IFRS and its Interpretations - at 31 December 2013 and as adopted by the European Union.
 For IAS 39, Financial Instruments: Recognition and Measurement, the execution regarding hedge accounting (the so-called 'carve out') decreed by the European Union on 19 November 2004 is taken into account.